GK Chronicle GK Chronicle

 • Gross National Product (GNP)

-Gross National Product (GNP) is nothing but the total value of all the finished goods and services that are produced by a country's citizens and businesses in a given financial year, irrespective of their location whether thay are located inside or outside the country.
+Gross National Product (GNP) is nothing but the total value of all the finished goods and services that are produced by a country's citizens and businesses in a given financial year, irrespective of their location whether they are located inside or outside the country.
+The Gross National Income (GNI) is the modern and updated term for GNP mostly used by the World Bank and the United Nations.

-GNP = GDP + Net Value Added from abroad (or) Income from abroad (It is value added by Nationals only).
-Income from abroad includes the net remittances.
+GNP = GDP + Net Value Added from abroad (or) Net Income from abroad (It is value added by Nationals only).
+Net Income from abroad includes the net remittances.

 • Net Domestic Product (NDP)